giantswarm/apiextensions/README.md

 `hack/tools/bin` and then runs each step of the code generation pipeline sequentially.

 The main code generation steps are as follows:
-- `generate-clientset`: Generates the clientset for accessing custom resources in a Kubernetes cluster.
 - `generate-deepcopy`: Generates `zz_generated.deepcopy.go` in each package in `pkg/apis` with deep copy functions.
 - `generate-manifests`: Generates CRDs in `config/crd` from CRs found in `pkg/apis`.
 - `imports`: Sorts imports in all source files under `./pkg`.